-THE CAMBRIDGE CURRICULUM
+THE CAMBRIDGE CURRICULUM- LOWER CAMBRIDGE AND IGCSE

-Cambridge International Examinations (CIE) is an arm of Cambridge University in the United Kingdom.
+Cambridge International Examinations (CIE) is an arm of the Cambridge University in the United Kingdom.
 The Cambridge Curriculum offers programmes at all levels and is offered in 10,000 schools around the world.
-Cambridge International Examinations (CIE) are a provider of international qualifications, offering examinations and qualifications in more than 160 countries.
+Cambridge Assessment International Examinations (CAIE) is a provider of international qualifications, offering examinations and qualifications in more than 160 countries.